 The History Of Oasis

 Oasis started as a community takeover of the 1UP coin.
-The creators of the 1UP project abandoned it without warning in 2018, and members of its community decided to shift the project to Oasis.
+The creators of the 1UP project abandoned it without warning in 2018, and its community members decided to shift the project to Oasis.

 The first year was a slow start for Oasis as community members began recruiting developers for a new blockchain.
 The developers used a PIVX codebase to create the 2-layer Oasis blockchain.